Disbandment of the RNZAF air combat force: Disbandment

 The Department of the Prime Minister and Cabinet published a report on options for the RNZN's air combat capability in February 2001.
 This report argued that reducing the number of strike aircraft to 14 would not free up enough funds by itself to meet the needs of other elements of the RNZAF.
 The report judged that disbanding the air combat force "would assist in the rebuilding of the NZDF, significantly reducing the need for additional funding".

 On 8 May 2001, Clark announced that the government had decided to disband the RNZAF's air combat force, which would involve withdrawing the Skyhawks and Aermacchi MB-339 training jets.
 The government estimated that this would free up $870 million over ten years, which would be reallocated to other areas of the NZDF.
 In particular, the government intended to improve the capabilities of the Army.

 There was a mixed reaction to Clark's announcement.
 Members of the air combat force were deeply disappointed, and morale across the RNZAF was badly affected.
 The views of defence experts differed, with some also being disappointed while others supported the decision on the grounds that the air combat force was of little practical value.
 The National Party opposition disagreed with disbanding the air combat force, with opposition leader Jenny Shipley labelling it "the bludger's option".
-Clark rejected this accusation, and stated in parliament "Is the difference between being a bludger and not being a bludger whether you have 17 clapped-out Skyhawks?".
+Clark rejected this accusation, with a statement in parliament.

 The decision was also debated in the community, but received overall public support.